 The district Youth Exchange officer, youth protection officer, and district governor prepare for and manage risks, including political unrest, natural disasters, crime, injury, and health concerns.

 - Download the Rotary Youth Protection Guide (PDF) to learn about responsibilities when working with young people, including policies on student safety and risk management.

-- Review the Review the Youth Travel section, listed under 2.130.3, in the Rotary Code of Policies: Youth Travel Excerpts Reference (PDF) if students will travel during an exchange.
+- Review the Youth Travel section, listed under 2.130.3, in the Rotary Code of Policies: Youth Travel Excerpts Reference (PDF) if students will travel during an exchange.